wayne1116/2019-Google-KickStart/RoundD/README.md

 **Take clockwise guests for example:**

-- At first, we make clockwise guests having the same initial positions in the same group, and also maintain a mapping from guests to group.
+- at first, we make clockwise guests having the same initial positions in the same group, and also maintain a mapping from guests to group.
 (Code line: 46-49)

 - record the positions of groups.
 (Code line: 57-63)

-- Consider the case when M time is greater than N consulates, we need to:
+- consider the case M time is greater than N consulates, we need to label consulates which were visited when all guests went around.
+(Code line: 64-91)

--
+- finally label each guest traveling consulates which are visited.
+(Code line: 93-120)